‘Hamas gambled with our lives’: Gazans are now daring to speak out

 Alternatives emerging?

-In the void left behind by Hamas, some Gazans are attempting to organize at the grassroots level to provide services and a sense of order.
+In the void left behind by Hamas, some Gazans are attempting to organize at the grassroots to provide services and a sense of order.

-In Rafah, so-called Protection Committees – groups of local young men, dressed in matching black clothes and masks armed with batons – are providing basic security to markets and public areas.
+In Rafah, so-called Protection Committees – groups of local young men, dressed in matching black clothes and masks, armed with batons – are providing basic security to markets and public areas.

-Mr. Naim is one of several local Gaza business owners and community leaders who are who are attempting to form a council to facilitate the entry and distribution of aid and goods.
+Mr. Naim is one of several local Gaza business owners and community leaders who are attempting to form a council to facilitate the entry and distribution of aid and goods.

 They have set their sights on advocating for the border to open to resume a robust flow of aid and commerce into the besieged strip.

-“The people demand resolute, clear and strategic decisions to pave the way for stability,” says Mr. Naim.
+“The people demand resolute, clear, and strategic decisions to pave the way for stability,” says Mr. Naim.

 Yet attempts by the people to organize and circumvent Hamas face steep obstacles – and danger.